FrightenedFox/r-lab-project/README.md

 python -m jupyter-lab
 ```

-If everything was installed correctly then webpage similar to the one shown on the image below should appear in your default browser.
+If everything has been installed correctly, then webpage similar to the one shown on the image below should appear in your default browser.

 <p align="center">
   <img src="./images/README_JupyterLab_450pdi.png" alt="Example of the JupyterLab environment">